How do I Get Divorced in NSW?

 Whether you live in New South Wales, Victoria, Canberra, or any other part of Australia, the family law system is the same.
 That’s because family laws, including divorce laws, are federal laws.
 This means that they operate all over Australia.

-Divorce requirements in NSW are the same as other parts of Australia.
+Divorce rules or requirements in NSW are the same as other parts of Australia.
 However, when you make your divorce application, where you live may have an impact on how your divorce is handled.

 Why your home is relevant when applying for a divorce in NSW